andyai01/gno-card/README.md

 Keeping only **VISA** as the only go-to option for users seems more or less like a politically-motivated decision which is the third and forth pillars of crypto ( **borderless** and **neutral** ).

-Not adding other types of cards other than VISA is will hinder the brand but the brand reputation can be improved with **nGoCard**.
+Not adding other types of cards other than VISA will hinder mass-adoption and hinder the brand but the brand reputation can be improved with **nGoCard**.

 This goes against the slogan ( it could be seen inconsistent at best and miss-leading at worst )!

 **`Decentralization.
 Accepted Everywhere.`**

 ![img](./assets/images/slogan.png)

+---

 ### Why gNoCard: Interpreting the Challenge